Lemon macarons made with the Swiss meringue method and filled with homemade lemon curd and cream cheese frosting!

 - Using a piping bag, with a small circle tip, pipe out 1 1/2 inch size circles onto a lined cookie sheet about 2 inches apart.
 Rap tray on the counter a few times to remove any air bubbles from within the batter (use a toothpick to remove any air bubbles that are visible and won’t come out).

-- Allow the cookies to rest on the baking sheet while preheating the oven to 300F.
+- Allow the cookies to rest on the baking sheet while preheating the oven to 300F (149C) conventional (no fan).
 Bake one tray at a time in the center of the oven for 13 minutes.
 Remove the tray from the oven and allow the cookies to cool completely on the tray.

 - Combine all the ingredients in a small saucepan over medium-low heat and whisk continuously until it thickens, about 5 minutes.
 The curd should be thick enough to coat the back of a spoon.